NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 # Add wisely, as too many plugins slow down shell startup.
 plugins=(git)
 ```
-This is why you saw my command had '(master ✗)' appended earlier.
+This is why you saw my command had '(master)' appended earlier.
 It is part of the git plugin that highlights when we are in a master git repository:
 ```
 [nico@MacBook python ]$ cd Complete-Python-3-Bootcamp
 [nico@MacBook Complete-Python-3-Bootcamp (master ✗)]$